Cellphones are a part of life, and it’s hard to imagine being without them — even when traveling.

 “In the USB Charger Scam, often called ‘juice jacking,’ criminals load malware onto charging stations or cables they leave plugged in at the stations so they may infect the phones and other electronic devices of unsuspecting users.”

 Once these crooks infect your phone or other device, they can lock the device or export your data and passwords.

-Expert hacker Bryan Seely recently told WCVB — the Boston ABC affiliate — that juice jacking can be used to access banking apps, contacts, emails and text messages in just minutes.
+Earlier this year, expert hacker Bryan Seely told WCVB — the Boston ABC affiliate — that juice jacking can be used to access banking apps, contacts, emails and text messages in just minutes.

 According to Seely, most cellphone users never detect the malware after it has infected their phone.